brandon-schabel/temperature-project-host/README.md

 - eventually will have to add a more robust way of connecting to arduino serial(listing serial ports on webpage and then using a form to connect to Arduino) and submitting the arduino data from flask to the MongoDB, similar to how I do it now but all in one package.

+- in duino-script where it logs the temperature, query the database to get the last temperature, and make sure there isn't a huge difference in temperature

 - That should keep me busy for a while.